mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-25"></a>
 [Back to top](#top)
 ## TX-25 -- Rep. Roger Williams (R)
+### Committees
+Roger Williams is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,656,984.00 in SC HEP grants.